ray-project/ray/doc/source/ray-metrics.rst

 Getting Started (Multi-nodes)
 -----------------------------
+Let's now walk through how to import metrics from a Ray cluster.

 Ray runs a metrics agent per node.
-Each metrics agent collects metrics from a local node and exposes it through a Prometheus endpoint.
+Each metrics agent collects metrics from a local node and exposes in a Prometheus format.

-We will walkthrough how to import metrics from a Ray cluster using Prometheus.
+You can then scrape each endpoint to access Ray's metrics.

 At a head node,